ComputationalPathogens/MNBC/README.md

 -t:	Type of reads (paired-end: 2, single-end: 1).
 Paired-end reads have two following (gzipped) .fasta/.fastq files.
 Single-end reads have one following (gzipped) .fasta/.fastq file.
 -p (optional): Penalty for absent minimizers (default -2000)
 -e (optional): Threshold on the difference between adjacent scores (default 1500)

+In the final classification file 'result.txt' produced by the previous command, the first row contains column headers, and each subsequent row gives the classification for a read.
+The 1st column is the read ID, the 2nd column is the genome ID assigned to the read, and the next 7 columns are the assigned taxon IDs from the species level to the genus level.
+It can be seen that all ten reads were assigned the correct genome IDs and species taxon IDs.